rumankazi/zenoter/.github/instructions/zenote.instructions.md

 Zenoter is a modern, animated note-taking app for developers with VS Code-like interface.
 We prioritize smooth animations and great UX over lightweight footprint.

+**🎯 NEW STRATEGY (Oct 2025)**: Web-first + mobile PWA → Desktop apps later.
+Monorepo architecture with shared code across all platforms.
+Auth + cloud sync from day 1 for multi-device experience.

 ## 🔄 CRITICAL: Always Update Progress

 **WHEN OPENING THIS PROJECT**, Copilot should ALWAYS: